 In December 2017, the Tax Cuts and Jobs Act (TCJA), which included a reduction to the corporate federal income tax rate to 21% effective January 1, 2018, was signed into law.
 In accordance with GAAP Accounting Standard 740, the Company revalued its Accumulated Deferred Income Taxes (ADIT) at the new 21% tax rate at which the ADIT will be reversed in future periods.
-The Company recorded reasonable estimates to reflect the impacts of the Tax Act and recorded a net Regulatory Liability in the amount of \$48.9 million at December 31, 2017 as a result of the ADIT revaluation.
+The Company recorded a net Regulatory Liability in the amount of \$48.9 million at December 31, 2017 as a result of the ADIT revaluation.